Get Started

 What Makes a Canonicalization System (Not Just Tags)

 The distinction matters at scale.
 Tagging one product page manually works fine.
-Tagging ten thousand product pages—each with sort, filter, session, and tracking parameters—requires decision logic, not copy-paste.
+Tagging ten thousand product pages, each with sort, filter, session, and tracking parameters, requires decision logic, not copy-paste.
+Not a spreadsheet.
 A system answers: Does color=red warrant a separate canonical?
 What about page=2?
 Should region subdomains self-canonicalize or defer to a global version?

 Effective systems have three layers.
 Decision frameworks define rules: “Pagination canonicalizes to page one; sort parameters always self-canonicalize; UTM codes inherit the base URL’s canonical.”
 Enforcement mechanisms apply those rules automatically through CMS templates, edge workers, or dynamic rendering.
 Monitoring catches drift when developers add new parameters, launch microsites, or restructure URLs without updating canonical logic.